metablockshq/metablocks.world/content/guideChapters/approve-tokens.md

 Now let us test the above instruction by writing a test in `spl-token.ts` file.

-Do make sure that you have added `anotherWallet` as another wallet in the describe block.
+Before proceeding to write test cases, do make sure that you have added `anotherWallet` as another wallet in the describe block.

 ```typescript
   const anotherWallet = anchor.web3.Keypair.generate(); // newly created another wallet